guylangston/git-rstatus/README.md

-# git-status
+# git-rstatus

 > Fast recursive scan for all git repos.
 Async `git fetch && git status`

-`git-status` is a quality-of-life tool to quickly see that status of numerous project.
+`git-rstatus` is a quality-of-life tool to quickly see that status of numerous project.
 It is a small/simple help unlike the larger fully-feature `lazygit`.

 ![Screenshot](./doc/version-0.3.2.gif)